Software Subscription vs One-time License Break-even Calculator

 If you are comparing several products, run the calculator more than once with different assumptions.
 One application might have a low upfront license but frequent paid upgrades.
 Another might have a relatively high subscription but excellent bundled support.
 By changing inputs one at a time, you can quickly see which variable has the biggest effect.
 In many cases, the subscription price itself matters less than the gap between the subscription and the monthlyized support burden.
 That gap is what drives the crossover speed.

-Cost is important, but it is not the only decision factor.
+Cost is important in a software subscription vs one-time license decision, but it is not the only factor.
 Subscriptions often include cloud storage, collaboration tools, automatic syncing, access on multiple devices, and immediate access to the newest version.
 If those features are essential to your workflow, the subscription may provide value that a perpetual license does not.
-Likewise, a subscription can be easier to expense monthly and can reduce the financial pain of a large upfront purchase.
+A subscription can also be easier to expense monthly and can reduce the strain of a large upfront purchase.

 Perpetual licenses, however, can appeal to buyers who want predictability and a sense of control.
 Once you pay for the software, you are less exposed to ongoing price increases, account restrictions, or a future decision by the vendor to move features behind a higher tier.
 Some teams prefer to own a known-good version and upgrade only when there is a real need.
-Others like the idea that they can stop paying annual support for a while and still retain use of the software they already purchased.
+Others like the option to pause annual support for a while and still keep using the software they already purchased.

 There are also operational considerations.
 A license might have transfer rights, offline usability, or compatibility constraints that matter in an IT environment.
 A subscription might include priority support and reduce downtime risk, which can outweigh higher raw fees.
 This calculator intentionally isolates the cash comparison so you can think clearly about the money first.
 Once you know the break-even point, you can decide whether added features, convenience, or vendor risk justify choosing the more expensive path.